ranjaniselvi2-collab/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm

-1. Import the required libraries and create the employee salary dataset.
+1. Import the required libraries.

-2. Select the input feature (Experience) and target variable (Salary).
+2. Create the dataset and convert it into a DataFrame.

-3. Split the dataset into training data and testing data.
+3. Separate the input feature (`StudyHours`) and target variable (`Marks`).

-4. Train the Decision Tree Regressor model using the training data.
+4. Split the dataset into training and testing data.

-5. Predict the salary using test data and evaluate the model performance.
+5. Create and train the `DecisionTreeRegressor` model using the training data.

 ## Program: